VincenzoIzzo/RV32I_singleCycle/README.md

 # RV32I_singleCycle
-This is a custom behavioral implementation (in VHDL) of RV32I specification istruction set (in developing).
+This is a custom behavioral implementation (in VHDL) of RV32I (RISC-V) specification  istruction set (in developing).
 Currently there are 27/40 istructions implemented (arithmetic, logic, store, load istructions)

 ## How to simulate (top_tb.vhd)